 In the discovery centre you can find out about the solar system with fascinating interactive displays and games.
 There is also good facilities with a car park and cafe.

 If you would like to continue your walking in the area then you could pick up the Dane Valley Way which runs through Holmes Chapel.
 View Full Details>>

-|Ladybrook Valley Interest Trail||10 miles (16 km)||This walk follows various brooks from Cheadle to Disley via Hazel Grove.
+|This walk follows various brooks from Cheadle to Disley via Hazel Grove.

 You start off at Abney Hall Park in Cheadle.
 The park has lovely grounds and the interesting Abney Hall built in 1847 and makes for a fine start point.
 From here you follow the Micker Brook to the grand Brammall Hall.
 Bramall Hall is one of Cheshire's grandest black and white timber-framed Tudor manor houses and also has 70 acres of beautiful parkland.
 The trail then joins the Lady Brook, following it to Poynton Park in Hazel Grove where you will walk alongside the attractive Poynton Lake.
 The final section takes you along Norbury Brook to Middlewood, before crossing the Macclesfield Canal and finishing at Disley.
 View Full Details>>

-|Llangollen Canal||49 miles (79 km)||Enjoy a waterside walk or cycle along the Llangollen Canal.
-The canal runs from Llangollen in Wales to Hurleston near Nantwich in Cheshire.
+|Enjoy a waterside walk or cycle along the Llangollen Canal.
+The canal runs from Llangollen in Wales to Hurleston Reservoir near Nantwich in Cheshire.
 You can walk along the canal towpath from start to finish, while cyclists can enjoy the section from Llangollen to Chirk using National Cycle Network routes 85 and 84.
 This first section starts at the wonderful Horseshoe Falls just to the west of Llangollen.
 You then head through Llangollen to the wonderful Pontcysyllte Aqueduct where the canal is carried over the valley of the River Dee.
 The magnificent structure is the longest and highest aqueduct in Britain and a World Heritage Site.
-There are wonderful views of the Dee valley from this major highlight on the route.
+There are wonderful views of the Dee Valley and up to the medieval Castell Dinas Bran from this major highlight on the route.
 You can explore the Aqueduct by clicking on the google street view link below.

 You continue to Chirk where you will pass the National Trust owned Chirk Castle.
 The castle has award-winning gardens and a 460 acre estate to explore so is well worth the small detour from the canal.

 The next section runs to Ellesmere passing Hindford and the pretty Frankton Locks on the way.
 At Frankton Junction you can pick up the Montgomery Canal which runs to Newton.
-When you reach Ellesmere you will pass close to the lovely Ellesmere Country Park where you can enjoy lakeside and woodland walks.
+When you reach Ellesmere you will pass close to the lovely Ellesmere Lake where you can enjoy lakeside and woodland walks.

-You continue east to Whitchurch passing the delightful Colmere Country Park, the Ellesmere Canal and Bettisfield on the way.
+You continue east to Whitchurch passing the delightful Colemere Country Park, the Ellesmere Canal and Bettisfield on the way.
 View Full Details>>

 |The Longster trail runs from Helsby to Chester via the villages of Great Barrow and Guilden Sutton.
 The path starts on Helsby Hill with great views of the Cathedrals in Liverpool, Beeston Castle and the mountains of North Wales.
 You then head south west passing Manley Mere, Great Barrow and Guilden Sutton village.
 The path is named after Frank Longster, a local man who served as chairman of the Mid-Cheshire Footpath Society during the 1970s.
 View Full Details>>

-|Lyme Park||5 miles (8.5 km)||This is a circular walk through the splendid Lyme Park in Disley, Cheshire.
+|This is a circular walk through the splendid Lyme Park in Disley, Cheshire.
 Here you can explore the 1,300 acre estate with its resident deer and enjoy fabulous views of the Peak District.
 There are also tranquil lakes, peaceful woodland walks and an Edwardian rose garden to enjoy.
 The park may look familiar as it was used for the BBC production of 'Pride and Prejudice'.

 The walk begins at the park gate near Disley train station, before exploring the most attractive areas of the park and returning to the start point.

 |This circular walk explores Macclesfield Forest and also pays a visit to the pretty Trentabank Reservoir on the western edge of the Peak District.

 The walk starts at the Standing Stone car park on the eastern edge of the forest.
 You then head west on good woodland footpaths through the conifer forest, passing along the Bollin Brook before arriving at Trentabank Reservoir.
 The area is great for wildlife spotting with a large heronry and other water loving birds such as common sandpiper, green sandpiper and little ringed plover.
 You may also see red deer in the woodland area.
 The area also include grassland with a variety of pretty plants and flowers including bluebell, tormentil, pignut, birdsfoot trefoil, foxglove and lesser knapweed.